bodrick/awesome/TOPICS.md

 ## ioc

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
 *   [reactiveui/splat](https://github.com/reactiveui/splat) - Makes things cross-platform

 ## koa

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!

 ## lifecycle-hooks

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!

 ## middleware

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
-It provides a lot of decorators and guideline to make your code more readable and less error-prone.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
 *   [maikebing/SilkierQuartz](https://github.com/maikebing/SilkierQuartz) -  SilkierQuartz can host jobs  using HostService and   Provide a  web   management tools for Quartz !
 *   [CarterCommunity/Carter](https://github.com/CarterCommunity/Carter) - Carter is framework that is a thin layer of extension methods and functionality over ASP.NET Core allowing code to be more explicit and most importantly more enjoyable.
 *   [adambajguz/Typin](https://github.com/adambajguz/Typin) - Declarative framework for interactive CLI applications